The very latest version, source code and documentation for RomWBW can be found here.

 ASCI0/1 are the Z180’s serial ports.

 DSRTC is the Real Time Clock.
+This is not included on the motherboard but could be added as an expansion module.
 Charge must be off.

 MD is the memory devices.
 There should be 2 units: ROMDISK and RAMDISK.

-IDE devices, such as the optional Compact Flash module, are shown, followed by the SD card (connect to SC126’s SPI port 1).
+IDE devices, such as the optional Compact Flash module, are shown.

-This is followed by details of the storage devices and then the boot options.
+This is followed by details of the character and disk devices and then the boot options.

 Real Time Clock